 "We should never underestimate the world of personal and cultural opportunities that languages skills can bring.
 So an investment in language teaching now is an important investment in our children’s futures."Vicky Gough, British Council.
 March 2014

-"The day has provided me with lots of new ideas and resources for different age groups.
-It has shown how approaches in Primary Languages can link with the whole school policy on English and reading."Course Participants, 2015-16
+"The day has provided me with lots of new ideas and resources and shown languages can link in with the whole school policy on reading."Teacher, 2017